Analysis of singularities of area-minimizing currents, Part II: a uniform height bound, estimates away from branch points of rapid decay, and uniqueness of tangent cones: Introduction

-Apart from the question of the size of the singular set, central in the study of singularities are the questions of uniqueness of tangent cones at singular points, asymptotic nature of the current on approach to singular points and the local structure of the singular set.
+Apart from the question of the size of the singular set, central in the study of singularities are the questions of uniqueness of tangent cones at singular points, asymptotic/topological nature of the current on approach to singular points and the local structure of the singular set.
 While these questions for area minimizers of dimension $n=2$ have long been settled (\cite{W1}, \cite{Chang}, \cite{MicWhi}), little has been known in these directions when $n \geq 3$.
-Our work is aimed at addressing these questions for general $n$ (while, as it turn out, not relying on the size bound on the singular set---in fact while providing, as a by product, a more efficient proof of the dimension bound than that of \cite{Almgren}).
-A key difference in higher dimensions is that singular points need not be isolated.
+Our work is aimed at addressing these questions for general $n$ (while, as it turns out, not relying on the size bound on the singular set provided by \cite{Almgren}---in fact while providing, as a by product, a considerably more efficient proof of the dimension bound than that of \cite{Almgren}).
+Unlike in two-dimensional area minimizers, singularities in higher-dimensional area minimizers need not be isolated points, and this is a key difference that makes the analysis of singularities in higher dimensions more challenging.